Naval Special Warfare Command (Thailand): Operational deployments

 In June 2018, Navy SEALs responded to a request for assistance to search for a junior football team in the Tham Luang Nang Non cave system.
 The Navy SEALs coordinated a rescue of the football team from the flooded cave system with assistance from international cave and support divers.

-Totally 127 current and former Navy SEALs participated in the rescue.
+A total of 127 current and former Navy SEALs participated in the rescue.
 While delivering supplies for the rescue, former Navy SEAL Petty Officer 1st class Saman Kunan died after losing consciousness underwater and could not be resuscitated.
 A year after the rescue, another Navy SEAL, petty officer 1st class Beirut Pakbara died following a blood infection he contracted in the caves.

 However, all junior football team members including 12 junior football players together with their assistant coach were safely rescued.